devshafi/hr-monitor-server/README.md

-## Prerequisites of Running the Application
+## Prerequisites for Running the Application
 - Make sure MySQL and Apache server is installed and running.

 - Database and email server credentials are shared in **.env** file only for testing purpose.